FinanceG/Stock-Price-Prediction-using-Lasso-and-OLS-Regression/README.md

 git clone <(https://github.com/FinanceG/Lasso-and-OLS-Regression-for-Investment-Strategy-Modeling/blob/main/FM%20by%20Python.ipynb)>

-Install the required dependencies:

-pip install -r requirements.txt

-Run the Jupyter Notebook to replicate the analysis and visualize results.

-Future Scope

-Expand the analysis to include other stocks or indices.

-Implement advanced models such as Ridge Regression or Neural Networks.

-Explore time series forecasting techniques for improved predictions.

 Acknowledgments

 Special thanks to Yahoo Finance for providing the data and to the open-source Python community for tools and libraries used in this project.